khushwant04/genai-lab/experiment-1/README.md

 - Perform vector arithmetic and analyze word relationships.
 - Evaluate the quality of vector arithmetic using cosine similarity.

+### Introduction:
+In this experiment, you will explore how words can be represented using numerical vectors.
+Pre-trained word vectors capture semantic meanings from large datasets.
+By using vector arithmetic, we can examine how words relate to each other mathematically (e.g., "king - man + woman = queen").
+We will also use cosine similarity to measure how close the computed vectors are to actual word embeddings.
+This helps us analyze the effectiveness of the model in understanding relationships between words.

 ### Tools and Libraries:
 - Python
 - PyTorch